Community

 This resolution could also encourage related EU Commission working groups to prioritize certain topics, particularly regarding innovative and life-saving technologies in patient care.
 We all want access to such innovative devices when needed; the EU framework should not create shortages of essential products.
 However, the primary concern must be the safety of these medical devices.

 However, the resolution should not be seen as a call for general discussion leading to further delays, nor should it be interpreted as an indication that significant problems still exist within the current EU framework.
 This would not be fair.
-Most of these issues have been resolved, interpretation for most topics have been published as well as standards revised and Notified Bodies currently have sufficient capacity.
+Most of these issues have been resolved, interpretations for most topics have been published as well as standards revised, and Notified Bodies currently have sufficient capacity.
 In my experience, the Notified Bodies are also very communicative and open to accepting tailored solutions for specific devices.

 Next steps